arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/hash/README.md

 #### Creating your own `Hash` instances

 Hash contains a special instance that delegates to Kotlin's `Any?.hashCode()` function in all cases.
-This may be sufficient for most use cases, but will fail for data types that contain functions, typeclasses or non-data classes.
+This may be sufficient for most use cases, but will fail for data types that contain functions, typeclasses, or non-data classes.
-It also might make more sense to provide your own instance in for some cases, for example when there is already a unique property on an object.
+It also might make more sense to provide your own instance in some cases; for example, when there is already a unique property on an object.
 Hash has a constructor to create a `Hash` instance from any function `(F) -> Int`.

 ```kotlin:ank:playground